ImohAmos/Diabetes-Analysis-with-Python/README.md

 ## Objective
 Here, we are analyzing different aspects of Diabetes in the Pima Indians tribe by doing Exploratory Data Analysis.

-See the full project here
+Dive into the full project _[HERE](https://github.com/ImohAmos/Diabetes-Analysis-with-Python/blob/main/Notebook%2BTemplate%2B-%2BPima%2BIndians%2BDiabetes%2BAnalysis.ipynb)_